Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Now, although experts suggest small businesses aren’t disrupted by privacy scandals, the fact remains that social media marketing has been affected by current trends, impacting industries and businesses of all sizes.
 Consumers are expecting brands to work for their trust and help put the “social” back in social media.

 This attitude is shaping the social media landscape and dictating all the marketing trends and practices.
 It’s all about getting back to the basics, building niche communities, centering around community socialization, and fostering meaningful dialogue.
-That’s why Facebook is turning their focus on Groups and savvy brands are encouraging employee-created content to showcase a more human face.
+That’s why Facebook is turning its focus on Groups and savvy brands are encouraging employee-created content to showcase a more human face.

 Most notably, marketing to Gen Z calls for a socially mindful approach.
 Research shows that 85% of Gen Z is likely to trust a brand more after learning that they support a social cause, and many brands are taking this into account when establishing their social media strategy.